cyclomedia/streetsmart-aol-widget/README.md

 Also, if not already done, please configure git so it knows you (Firstname Lastname AND full email!):
 ```
-git config –global user.name “Firstname Lastname”
+git config ï¿½global user.name ï¿½Firstname Lastnameï¿½
-git config –global user.email “your_official_email@cyclomedia.com”
+git config ï¿½global user.email ï¿½your_official_email@cyclomedia.comï¿½
 ```

 ## Versioning

 We use YEAR.MAJOR.PATCH versioning. i.e.: 16.1.0 = year 2016, major version 1, patch 0 .

 We also make use of:

 Street Smart API:
 	api.version: 16.1